A continuum model of multi-phase reactive transport in igneous systems: Phenomenological Closures

-In the constitutive relations above, fluxes and transfers are related to their conjugate forces by material response coefficients, which we have limited to non-negative, scalar functions of system variables.
-To guide our choice of coefficients, we can no longer rely on fundamental principles.
-Instead, it is necessary to invoke a specific natural or engineering problem, and to rely on empirical evidence and conceptual thought in choosing non-unique, phenomenological closures for coefficients modulating fluxes, $K_a^i$, and transfers, $C_a^i$.
+The final governing equations \eqref{eq:final-fluidmech}--\eqref{eq:final-thermochem} present an internally consistent and thermodynamically admissible continuum model of multi-phase reactive transport at the system scale.
+However, without material closures for flux and transfer coefficients, $K_a^i$ and $C_a^i$, these equations remain an empty template.
+In the constitutive relations above, fluxes and transfers are related to their conjugate forces by non-negative, scalar material response coefficients, which we have allowed to be non-linear functions of independent variables.
+For the task of choosing closures, we no longer formally rely on fundamental principles but rely on empirical evidence and conceptual thought to guide our choices.

-The class of closures we propose here is based on the general assumption that transfers and fluxes are facilitated by diffusive transport within and between phases.
-Our material closures will therefore depend on the diffusive properties of the pure phase materials.
-In addition, they must contain information regarding the system-scale effect of local-scale phase distribution and topology in the aggregate.

-Regarding the pure-phase diffusive properties, the thermal diffusivity, $\kappa_\Ti$, chemical diffusivity, $\kappa_j^i$, and momentum diffusivity, $\kappa_v^i = \etai / \rhoi$ (with $\kappa_v^i$ the kinematic, $\etai$ the dynamic viscosity) of igneous materials are relatively well known from experiments and theory.
-The mechanical diffusivity, $\kappa_\phi^i$, is a concept developed based on suspension flow experiments and theory \citep[e.g.][]{segre2001effective,mucha2004model}.
-As all diffusivities, it is understood as the product of a mean velocity deviation times a mean free path length (or correlation length), \begin{linenomath*}

-\end{linenomath*} Whereas possible models for mean local-scale phase velocity fluctuations, $\delta v^i$, have been discussed in significant detail \citep[see][]{Tee2002,mucha2004model}, we will limit ourselves to the leading-order approximation, $\delta v^i \sim | \Dvi |$.
-The correlation length is thought to be $2-20 \, \times$ the suspended particle size \citep[e.g.,][]{segre2001effective}.
-In the dilute suspension limit, $| \Dvi |$ between the suspended and carrier phases is well approximated by the magnitude of the hindered Stokes settling speed, \begin{linenomath*}

-\end{linenomath*} with $\Delta \rho^{i*} = \rhoi - \sum_k \omega_v^k \rho^k$ the density contrast to the carrier phase and a hindering exponent of $m = [4,6]$.
-In the pure-phase limit, we therefore approximate the mechanical diffusivity as, \begin{linenomath*}

-\end{linenomath*} To give an example, in a dilute suspension of 3 mm sized crystals with a density constrast of 500 kg/m$^3$ to a carrier melt of 10$^3$ Pas viscosity, the Stokes settling speed is $\sim 5 \times 10^{-5}$ m/s.
-Assuming a correlation length of ten times the granular size, the resulting mechanical diffusivity is $\kappa_\phii \approx 10^{-6}$ m$^2$/s, of same order as a typical thermal diffusivity.

-Regarding the system-scale effects of local-scale phase topology, we assume that they may, to a leading order, be captured by two phenomenological attributes.
-The first is the characteristic length scale, $d$, representing the mean size of phase constituents (e.g., mean grain size).
-The second is a metric termed transmission function, $X_\phi^{ik}$, we introduce to describe the transition between connected and disconnected phase topologies.
-Transmission functions for each phase have $n$ components: Intra-phase transmissions, $X_\phi^{ik}$, $i=k$, describe the availability of connected pathways along which diffusive transport is transmitted; inter-phase transmissions, $X_\phi^{ik}$, $i \neq k$, express contact with other phases through which diffusive transport is transmitted to adjacent phases surrounding isolated constituents of a disaggregated phase.